Rahulsgitprofile/Real-Time-Sensor-Integrated-Robot-Simulation-in-Unity/README.md

 *Figure 1.* ESP and sensors setup.
 *Figure 2.* Robot walking and jumping in the demo scene using ESP setup.

+## 🧭 Overview

+This project connects physical sensors to a Unity game scene to control:
+- A robot character’s **movement**, **running**, and **jumping**
+- In-game **camera direction**
+- **Doors** opening and closing based on proximity detection
+- A **temperature display** updated in real-time

+The microcontroller collects and filters sensor data, then transmits it using MQTT, where Unity listens and acts accordingly.
+This allows seamless interaction between physical movements and game logic.

+---
 ---

 ## 🔌 Hardware Setup